New York Alumni Dinner:

 Maia Curtis, ICFJ Consultant

-Each year 20 outstanding journalists from the United States and Germany are awarded an opportunity to report from and travel in each other’s countries.
-The program offers 10 young print and broadcast journalists from each country the opportunity to share professional expertise with their colleagues across the Atlantic while working as “foreign correspondents” for their hometown news organizations.
+Each year 20 outstanding journalists from the United States, Canada and Germany are awarded an opportunity to report from and travel in each other's countries.
+The program offers young print and broadcast journalists from each country the opportunity to share professional expertise with their colleagues across the Atlantic while working as "foreign correspondents" for their hometown news organizations.

 Fellows work as part-time staff members at host newspapers, magazines and radio and television stations.
 In addition to covering local news, fellows report on events for their employers back home, while learning more about their host country and its media.

-This competitive program is open to U.S. and German journalists who are employed by a newspaper, news magazine, broadcast station or news agency, and to freelancers.
-Applicants must have demonstrated journalistic talent and a strong interest in U.S.–European affairs.
+This competitive program is open to U.S., Canadian and German journalists who are employed by a newspaper, news magazine, broadcast station or news agency, and to freelancers.
+Applicants must have demonstrated journalistic talent and a strong interest in North American-European affairs.
 German language proficiency is not required, but is encouraged.

 The Burns Fellowship program is